-In 2011, the population of Wales is approximately 3,063,456 it covers an area of 20,779 sq.km.
+In 2011, the population of Wales is approximately 3.2 millions it covers an area of 20,779 sq.km.
 The country is located in the north temperature region.
 During the period of industrial revolution, Wales changed from a farming country and started building mining and metallurgical companies.

 Presently, the economy if the nation depends largely in tourism, providing services and publicly owned industries.
 A large percentage of the population resides in south Wales majorly in the area of Swansea, Cardiff and Newport.

-Based on our research, Wales population will reach 3,188,203 by 1st July of 2018.
+Based on our research, Wales population will reach 3,288,885 (around 3.3 millions) by 1st July of 2023.
 We use first day of July each year due to Office for National Statistics (ONS) normally publishes the estimated population data for the same period.
-The calculation is based on the average growth rate of 0.57% over last 7 years since 2011.
+The calculation is based on the average growth rate of 0.60% over last 11 years since 2011.
 We believe using the recent years’ figures (see the table in next section) will make the estimation more accurate.

 Population Growth of Wales